Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Orb-Mint-Multi-blockchain-Compatible-Coin survives and thrives—an autonomous asset with upgrade-ready frameworks, low computational overhead, and an open invitation to co-evolve alongside both artificial intelligence and blockchain governance.
-By orbiting away from inflationary, carbon-heavy financial systems, Orbimint affirms its role as a foundational cornerstone in the post-regulatory cryptosphere.
+By orbiting away from inflationary, carbon-heavy financial systems, Orb-Mint-Multi-blockchain-Compatible-Coin affirms its role as a foundational cornerstone in the post-regulatory cryptosphere.

 Key Features: